Melanie Stimmell: Chalk art

 In 1999, while at South Park, Stimmell began street painting for festivals in the United States including the I Madonnari Festival in Santa Barbara and the Sarasota Chalk Festival, America's first International chalk festival, in Sarasota, Florida.
 In 2006 she was commissioned to create the festival's 20th Anniversary featured painting at the steps of the Mission Santa Barbara.
 She was chosen as one of 3 American artists to paint in Istanbul, Turkey for their first street painting festival in 2004.
 Having painted for several cultural events in the Netherlands, Melanie returned in the summer of 2007 to work with an international group of street painters from Italy, Germany, and the Netherlands to paint a tribute to the churches and cathedrals of Utrecht.
 Stimmell's painting, 'The Entombment', was on display in the Augustinus church of Utrecht.

 Stimmell is co-founder of 'We Talk Chalk', a company that offers solutions to event or marketing needs through the use of (3D) street painting and multimedia.
 Led by Melanie and Remco Van Latum, We Talk Chalk introduced the art of 3-D street painting to countries such as Israel, Thailand, Colombia, and The Republic of Georgia.
 The city of Chiang Mai hosted their first street painting festival in March 2012, with the help of Melanie, Remco, and 3 other We Talk Chalk artists.
 To celebrate the ninetieth anniversary of Tel Aviv suburb Ramat Hasharon, Israeli and 8 International artists from 'We Talk Chalk,' including Melanie, used 3-D chalk drawings to transform Bialik Street into an urban art compound.
 The festival had as many as 50,000 visitors, including Israel’s President Shimon Peres who posed with paintings by Melanie Stimmell and Ruben Poncia.

 In August 2013, Stimmell and We Talk Chalk created the longest anamorphic painting in the world.
 The piece, commissioned by Smirnoff and developed in partnership with Index Creative Village and Nannapas Publisher Co., may be found in Asia’s famous Siam Center.
 Total length, an astounding 165 meters (543 feet).
 Total square footage measured just under 3,000.

-In 2009, under the Stimmell's artistic direction, Expressions in Chalk Street Painting Festival in London, Ontario, Canada, recreated the central ceiling of the Sistine Chapel at 18 x 92 feet.
+In 2009, under Stimmell's artistic direction, Expressions in Chalk Street Painting Festival in London, Ontario, Canada, recreated the central ceiling of the Sistine Chapel at 18 x 92 feet.
 Stimmell also worked as a featured artist on the 2002 San Rafael Sistine Chapel Project.
 Since then, Stimmell has secured her Maestro status in Europe with her second win in the Netherlands and the highest honor a street painter is bestowed, Italy's Maestro Gold Medal in Grazie di Curtatone.

+Stimmell returned to the prestigious "Meeting of the Madonnari" in Italy in 2024, joining over 100 artists to create interpretations of Dante's "Divine Comedy".

+In 2024, she earned the Paradiso Maestro Bronze Medal at the 50th annual Meeting of the Madonnari in Italy.